Hands on: Samsung Galaxy A53 5G review

 - Samsung Galaxy A53 release date is April 1

-The Samsung Galaxy A53 5G price is £399 in the UK, which roughly converts to $500 / AU$700.
-That gets you the 6GB of RAM with 128GB of storage model - and it’s the only variant of the handset Samsung is offering, in the UK at least.
+The Samsung Galaxy A53 5G price is $449.99 / £399 / AU$699.
+That gets you the 6GB of RAM with 128GB of storage model - and it’s the only variant of the handset Samsung is offering, in the UK and Australia at least.

 The price sees the Galaxy A53 rub shoulders with other 5G-toting mid-rangers, including the Mi 11 Lite, OnePlus Nord 2, Moto G200 and the new iPhone SE 2022.

-The Samsung Galaxy A53 5G release date is set for April 1 in the UK, with pre-orders opening today, March 17.
+The Samsung Galaxy A53 5G release date is set for April 1 in the UK and Australia, with pre-orders opening today, March 17.
 We're still waiting to learn the price and release date for other countries, but we'll update this article as soon as we know more.

 Samsung Galaxy A53 5G design